 Determines the metric to show in the cohort table.
 For example, Active users shows how many active users meet the criterion for being included in each cell of the table.

-Understand the cohort analysis
+Understand the cohort exploration

 Between October 6th and October 12th, this site acquired 17,093 users.